m-fzi/BetterSight/PrivacyPolicy.md

 Contact Us

-If you have any questions or suggestions about my Privacy Policy, do not hesitate to contact me at mfzkgl@gmail.com.
+If you have any questions or suggestions about my Privacy Policy, do not hesitate to contact at mfzkgl@gmail.com.